AI Transparency Statement

 How does AI Skills Matching Work?

-The AI Skills Matching feature utilizes a large language model (LLM) generative AI system to assess a job applicant’s suitability by comparing their resume or CV against a job ad.
+The AI Skills Matching feature utilises a large language model (LLM) generative AI system to assess a job applicant’s suitability by comparing their resume or CV against a job description.

-This qualitative evaluation is performed through a three-step process:
+This evaluation is performed through a two-step process:

-1. The AI system analyses job ads to extract relevant skills, assigning importance and proficiency weightings based on AI inference.
-Users have the option to review and modify the skills inferred from the job ad.
+1. The AI system analyses the job description to extract relevant skills, assigning importance weightings based on AI inference.
+Users have the option to review and modify the skills inferred from the job description and adjust the importance weightings before candidates are matched.

 What are appropriate ways of using AI Skills Matching?